gannonprudhomme/Artificer/Assets/Scripts/3D Navigation/Octree.md

    a.
 Theoretically `size` could be a non-power-of-2, but making it a power-of-2 means we can cleanly store `OctreeNode.size` as an integer. (which also might not matter depending on usecases)
 3. Retrieve all of the vertices for the mesh and convert them to world coordinates

    a.
-Still not sure if I need to do this, but w/e
+Most likely not necessary, but made operations easier to reason about.
 5. For each triangle, starting from the root, see if the triangle intersects with the current node
 6. If it does, subdivide the node (if it hasn't already) by creating 8 children, then repeat until we've reached the max depth